Legisign/bibparse/README.md

 `bibparse` reads and writes BibTeX files.

-`BibParser()` is a special dict with added methods for parsing, reading, writing and searching for BibTeX data.
-Each entry in the `Bibliography` is another kind of special dict, `BibEntry`.
-Both define their own `__repr__()` methods so they can be directly printed in BibTeX format.
+The main class, `Biblio`, is a `dict` with methods for parsing, reading, writing and searching for BibTeX data.
+Each entry in the `Biblio` is another kind of special dict, `BibItem`.
+The user usually only needs to access `Biblio`.

+## Version

+Version 1.0.0 -- 18 July 2019.

 ## Copyrights